puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

 These custom resource types make creating a new database with Puppet pretty simple.

-Just add the following resource declaration to your node definition in the `site.pp` manifest.
+Just add the following resource declaration to your default node definition in the `site.pp` manifest (remember the `:set paste` command).

 {% highlight puppet %}
   mysql_database { 'lvm':